JordanL2/ModularCalculator/README.md

 		* Alternatively, dateadd checks if the unit is year or month, and number is integer, and increments year/month in that case - too much black magic

 ## Functions
-* Parameter help info for operations, display it on parameter validation error
+* Display operator/function syntax info on parameter validation error
 * Function to convert a number into standard form
 * log - allow a second param for given base
 * floor / ceil - allow second param for places